t2

 Probate Court Rejects the Filings

 Probate Register John D. Flynn rejects the Interested Party’s initial summons and complaint for failing to meet Michigan Court Rules.
-The Probate Court also notes that no estate for Helen Peters was ever opened and that Mark and Nancy were never appointed fiduciaries in her name.
+The Probate Court also notes that no estate for Helen Peters was ever opened and that Mark and Nancy were never appointed fiduciaries.
 The Probate Court states it lacks jurisdiction and advises the Interested Party that if he wishes to continue, he must file in Kent County Circuit Court, not probate court.
 The court recommends obtaining legal counsel.

 Circuit Court Case No. 01-01807-CZ

 The Interested Party proceeds in the 17th Circuit Court, before Judge H. David Soet.
 Mark and Nancy Peters, represented by Brower, immediately file a motion for summary disposition.
 They argue improper service, lack of subject-matter jurisdiction, expired statute of limitations, and failure to state a legally recognizable claim.
 Their central argument: this case belongs in probate (if anywhere), and probate timeliness rules expired decades ago.
-They also assert the Interested Party is not a real party in interest, because he is a descendant of someone who might have been an heir, not a direct beneficiary himself.
+They also assert the Interested Party is not a real party in interest.

 Defendants’ Legal Position

 The defendants argue that Michigan law grants exclusive authority over estate matters to the Probate Court, not Circuit Court.
 They emphasize that all heirs had notice in the 1990s and none filed claims within the four-month statutory window.
-They also stress that the Interested Party’s complaint centers on family history, grievances, and interpersonal dynamics, but never articulates a legal cause of action recognized under Michigan law.
-They argue the complaint is entirely conclusory and cannot succeed as a matter of law, even if all allegations were assumed true.
+They stress that the Interested Party’s complaint centers on family history and grievances but never articulates a legally recognizable cause of action.

 The Interested Party’s Narrative Response

-The Interested Party submits a lengthy, emotional, narrative-style demurrer explaining decades of perceived injustice.
-He describes a deep historical imbalance between the Peter I and Peter II families, shaped by Leo Peters’ coercive personality, conditional love, and “unfair bargaining power.”
-He recounts cottage stories, childhood experiences, and disciplinary incidents that shaped a climate of fear and inequality.
-He argues this coercive environment influenced the Peter I daughters to surrender their mother’s intended distribution of property to please their father, relying on his promise that he would “remember them in the end”—a promise never fulfilled.
+The Interested Party submits a lengthy emotional demurrer describing decades of perceived injustice.
+He describes an imbalance between the Peter I and Peter II families shaped by Leo Peters’ coercive personality and “unfair bargaining power.”
+He recounts cottage stories, childhood experiences, and disciplinary incidents that created a climate of fear and inequality.
+He states the daughters surrendered property relying on Leo’s promise that he would “remember them in the end”.

 Intergenerational Impact and Continuing Tension